XV Patrick Blackett: Characteristics

 Patrick Blackett is an adapted Fast Crew Supplier 4008 (FCS 4008), designed and built by Damen Group.
 She is painted matte black, rather than the Royal Navy's standard Pusser's Grey, complete with NavyX insignia on both sides of the hull.
 Her pennant, X01, is also uniquely highlighted in gloss paint and large QR codes are painted to either side of her superstructure, allowing smartphone users to scan them and view NavyX content.
 Patrick Blackett is crewed by five Royal Navy personnel but there is accommodation for up to 12.
 Her hull form is designed to cut through waves and remain stable and, as such, she has an axe bow, less forward buoyancy and a long, tapered hull.
 Her aft wooden working deck has a capacity of up to 100 tonnes, securing points for two TEU containers, along with electrical power and cooling water supplies.
 A knuckle-boom crane also allows for the embarkation of stores up to around 4 tonnes or a small craft over the side.
 She is capable of speeds in excess of 20 kn, with a range in excess of 3000 nmi at 20 kn.
 She is driven by four Caterpillar C32 Acert diesel engines and electrical power is provided by two 99 kW generators.
 She is also equipped with a 120 kW hydraulically-driven bow thruster, which allows her to berth and unberth unaided.

 Patrick Blackett will be used as a testbed by NavyX, a division of the Royal Navy tasked with fielding new and innovative technologies, particularly autonomous systems and artificial intelligence.

 Operational history

 Patrick Blackett entered HMNB Portsmouth for the first time on 27 July 2022, ahead of her christening ceremony which took place on 29 July 2022 with Commander Samuel Nightingale assigned as her First Commanding Officer.
-During her christening ceremony, a glass bottle of champagne was smashed against her hull by a robotic dog.
+During her christening ceremony, a glass bottle of champagne was smashed against her hull by a robotic dog, however the bottle did not break.
 Unlike other ships of the Royal Navy, Patrick Blackett is not a commissioned ship and will instead fly the Blue Ensign, denoting government ownership.
 Once in active service, the ship will have a routine crew of five Royal Navy personnel and will participate in Royal Navy and NATO exercises.

 The ship went to sea under the Blue Ensign for the first time on 21 February 2023 to undergo sea acceptance trials.